culanomeara/quizzical/README.md

 ### **User Experience**
 - The Font chosen was IBM Plex Mono which I found at Google Fonts.
 The font was a computational/mathematical style type that reflected the purpose of the site
 - The colour palette chosen was soft blue and pink tones.
 This was to accentuate the simple, unsophisticated style of the site.
+- The user can reset the quiz at any time by clicking the RESET button.
 - There are 3 pages:
-  - Index page where user gets introduced to what the site is for and what they need to do
+  - Index page where user gets introduced to what the site is for and what they need to do [Index](assets/images/index.png)
-  - Quiz page where the user selects a topic and takes part in the quiz
+  - Quiz page where the user selects a topic [Topic Choice](assets/images/topicchoice.png) and takes part in the quiz [Quiz](assets/images/quizquestion.png)
-  - End page where user receives a Report Card and can restart the quiz again.
+  - End page where user receives a Report Card and can restart the quiz again.[Report Card](assets/images/reportcard.png)
-- The user can reset the quiz at any time by clicking the RESET button.
-- The user gets a Report Card when they have finished:
+- On the Report Card there is:
   - A summary of the number of correct answers
   - A grade based on the number of correct answers
   - A colour that matches the Grade: